What does exclusion mean?

 This means the headteacher has decided that your child should not return to school.
 Permanent exclusion should only be used as a last resort, in response to a serious breach, or persistent breaches, of the school's behaviour policy and/or where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.

-The school must notify you of the exclusion immediately (eg by telephone) and then follow this up without delay by letter.
-This will include details of why your child has been excluded and it should also provide details of who you can contact for advice..
+The school must notify you of the exclusion immediately (e.g. by phone) and then follow this up without delay by letter.
+This will include details of why your child has been excluded and it should also provide details of who you can contact for advice.

 What are my responsibilities?